biocypher/biocypher/README.md

 ![BioCypher](BioCypher.png)

 ## Usage
 BioCypher is currently in prototype stage.
-To use it locally, please install it into a python environment from the cloned repo.
-After activating the environment and changing to a folder of your choice, do:
+To use it locally, please clone the repository, change to a folder of your choice and then create the conda environment using the **_enviroment.yaml_**.
+This will create a conda environment called **_biocypher_**.
+Finally, the **_biocypher_** environment should be activated.
+The commands for these steps are given below:

 ```
 git clone https://github.com/saezlab/BioCypher.git
 cd BioCypher
-python setup.py install
+conda env create -f environment.yaml
+conda activate biocypher
 ```

 Exemplary usage of BioCypher to build a graph database is shown in the [PyPath](https://github.com/saezlab/pypath) repository.
 The example `PyPath->BioCypher` adapter is in the [biocypher](https://github.com/saezlab/pypath/tree/dev/src/pypath/biocypher) directory, the example script for building a local database using the adapter is located in the [scripts](https://github.com/saezlab/pypath/tree/dev/src/scripts) directory.
 The documentation can be found at https://saezlab.github.io/BioCypher/.